Your partner in philanthropy. SEE advisor resources

 Access to Healthy Foods

-People living below the poverty line are four times more likely to have difficulty accessing affordable, healthy foods.
+People living below the poverty line are almost four times more likely to have difficulty accessing affordable, healthy foods.

-The USDA measures access by food deserts — areas (census tracts) where at least 1 in 5 people are living below the poverty line and at least one-third of people are more than a mile from the nearest grocery store.
+The USDA measures access by food deserts—areas (census tracts) where at least 1 in 5 people are living below the poverty line and at least one-third of people are more than a mile from the nearest grocery store.

 Hunger

-Of people living below the poverty line, 42% worry that their food may run out before they have money to buy more.
+Of people living below the poverty line, 58% worry that their food may run out before they have money to buy more.

 Our hunger rate is lower than the national average.